codebysandip/react-ssr/docs/how-to-add-page-route.md

-# React SSR - How to add page/route
+# How to add page/route

 Adding route is same as you did in any React application.
 In this architecture we have routes file where we add all routes.
 Every route point to a component.
 React router matches path then render component.
 So you need to create a route in route file and component for route.
 We have interface named `IRoute` in `src/core/models/route.model.ts`.
 Every route must follow `IRoute` interface.
 Let suppose we want to about page.
 These are the following simple steps to add a about page: